The Developer: Phase III (Avenue into the Abyss) – by Stephen P. Bye

 NOTE: If BookLocker publishes your book, we can feature it in WritersWeekly as well at NO CHARGE!

-Available at Amazon, BarnesandNoble, BookLocker, and at many other retailers around the globe!
+Available at Amazon, BarnesandNoble, BookLocker, and many other retailers around the globe!

 Office building developer, Xander Kellogg, deals with a murder trial, lawsuits, and obstackes to expand his real estate empire, but creates many enemies.
 In desperation, his clever financial schemes and marriage results in a fateful twist.